 The impact of first relationships may endure because the original patterns of behavior, communication and affect regulation are simply maintained and reinforced through the child's ongoing relationship to the same parents who helped shape these patterns in the first place.
 (Wallin, p.
 24)

-While the dynamics of family these defenses are multi-dimensional, this diagram details the relationship with the parent with emotionally numbed or emotionally overwhelmed defenses:
+While the dynamics of this family type are multi-dimensional, this diagram details the relationship of the false self child with the false self parent:

 Those with emotionally overwhelmed defenses will often seek out counseling to cope with the emotional pain of their past.